ifrycolorado/Spotify-Audio-Feature-Clustering-Analysis-Generalizing-Hyper-specific-Genre-Classifications/README.md

 on a set of Spotify audio features, I reduce 1042 unique genres into k = 3 and k = 10 genre clusters.
 Each cluster is defined by a relatively distinct accumulation of genres, and the cluster centers indicate the general archetypal song for that genre cluster.

+This repository acts as a collection of code and documentation about research done on Spotify's genre clustering tendencies.